 Although McIntosh originated in Canada, it was brought into the U.S. early in the 19th century.
 It does best when grown in cold climates and thrives especially well in the New England area and in other areas with similar growing conditions.
 Very popular variety in Wisconsin.
 Fruit quality can be poor when this variety is grown in the south or west coast where they have long hot summers.
 McIntosh has been designated the national apple of Canada.

-McIntosh must be cross-pollinated with a crabapple or different apple variety in order to produce fruit.
+McIntosh Apple must be cross-pollinated with a crabapple or different apple variety to produce fruit.